-Te Mātāpuna Mātātahi | Children’s University encourages young people aged seven to 17 to take part in innovative learning activities outside the classroom.
+Te Mātāpuna Mātātahi | Children’s University encourages tamariki aged seven to 14 to take part in innovative learning activities outside their school day

 Te Mātāpuna Mātātahi | Children’s University aims to encourage lifelong learning and increase young people’s aspirations for higher education.
 We work in partnership with the University of Canterbury to deliver the programme, which is the first of its kind in New Zealand.

 - Children and young people join the programme through their school or rūnaka